December 14, 2023 - January 5, 2024

-Those interested in participating are invited to assemble inside the Cavness Science Building on the Angelo State University campus at the corner of Dena Drive and Johnson Street at 7:15 AM.
+If you are interested in participating, please contact Ben Skipper, email@example.com, 325-486-6622.
+On the morning of the count, Ben will have packets (checklists, data sheets, maps, etc.) for each participant.
+These can be picked up at the Cavness Science Building parking lot on the Angelo State University campus at the corner of Dena Drive and Johnson Street at 7:15 AM.
 You should prepare by bringing warm clothes (layers are best), a sack lunch, some water or other beverage, and of course binoculars.
 As always documentation will be crucial for unusual species, so please bring a pen/pencil, notebook, and your field guide.
-Please be aware though that photographic evidence is now virtually required by our regional editor.
-Beginning birders are welcome and encouraged.
-This is a great way to develop and improve your birding skills.
+Please be aware though that photographic evidence is now virtually required by our new regional editor.
+After the count is completed (approximately 5:00PM) Ben will collect all data sheets at the Cavness Science Building.

 White River Lake (TXWR)